 The challenge of leaving food on her plate was difficult.
 “I was raised in foster care and didn’t know when I’d get more, so I’d developed sort of a hoarding personality,” Tran explains.

 Practicing yoga helped her in this respect as well, and she now pays it forward by teaching yoga to foster kids.
 “Practicing mindfulness and being in the present helps with the anxiety of new experiences,” Tran says.

 Working in the healthcare field doesn’t automatically lead to a healthy lifestyle, as Jason Priest discovered.

-As a registered nurse married to a pharmacist, Priest fit the bill of someone who knew what to do but wasn’t doing it.
+As a registered nurse married to a pharmacist, the Dallas resident fit the bill of someone who knew what to do but wasn’t doing it.
 “We had a free gym membership, but I didn’t go,” says Priest, who tipped the scales at 230 pounds about 10 years ago.
 “I was in pretty bad shape.”

 A steady diet of pizza, ice cream and virtually no water resulted in Priest feeling bogged down, deprived of the energy he needed to enjoy life.
 At 29 years old, he recalls, “I realized I was way too young to feel so fatigued.”

 No one particular wakeup call spurred Priest to action, who notes, “My ah-ha moment crept up on me.”
 But once he made the decision to get in shape, he jumped in with both feet.

 Priest began his fitness regimen by going to high-intensity cycling classes four to five times a week.
 It wasn’t long before he saw his weight nosedive to 160 pounds.
 And while the weight loss happened quickly, Priest saw the need to build muscle tone, so he added weight training to his routine.
 He then cleaned up his diet: “I cut out fruit juice, ice cream and high-sugar foods.”